 Mycotoxins are some of the most prevalent toxins in the environment.
 Mycotoxins are metabolites produced by fungi like mold, which can infest buildings, vehicles, and foodstuffs.
 A majority of mycotoxin exposures are through food ingestion or airborne exposure.
 In the European Union, 20% of all grains harvested have been found to be contaminated with mycotoxins.
 Unfortunately, mycotoxins are resistant to heat and many processing procedures.

-- GPL-MycoTOX screens for seven different mycotoxins, from four species of mold, in one urine sample.
+MycoTOX screens for eleven different mycotoxins, from 40 species of mold, in one urine sample.

 Aflatoxin M1 (AFM1)